 Microsoft 365 Reports in the admin center

 You can easily see how people in your business are using Microsoft 365 services.
 For example, you can identify who is using a service a lot and reaching quotas, or who may not need an Microsoft 365 license at all.
+Perpetual license model will not be included in the reports.

 Reports are available for the last 7 days, 30 days, 90 days, and 180 days.
 Data won't exist for all reporting periods right away.
 The reports become available within 48 hours.